raphaelmue/dashup/docs/project_management/final_preparation/OpenTasks.md

 # Things left to do

-* Final Blog Entry (Link to blogs, marketing video, repo, youtrack, jenkins, codacy, sonar, direct links to files, etc.) (Felix)
+* Final Blog Entry (Link to blogs, marketing video, repo, youtrack, jenkins, codacy, sonar, direct links to files, Rahmen ziehen, App Bild, etc.) (Felix)
 * Transition: Get Blog printed as pdf and dashup zipped to copy to stick, send e-mail with blog as pdf and notification for final blog post
 -> Not later than one week after (Felix)
-* New blog post for final tech-stack and CI.
-Configuration Management Project Plan (CMPP) for CI, adapt test plan for tech stack and LINK to CMPP (Raphael)
+* Rework SAD (Class Diagram and Module diagram) -> Adapt the class diagram in the two blog posts (Raphael)
+* Update time estimation Blog (Felix)
 * Do all tasks have git integration (Joshua)
 * Go through gc of 3rd and 4th semester (Felix)
 * Go through YouTrack: (All)